 Commonwealth Games Mascots

-Mascots for the Commonwealth Games were first introduced by the host country in 1978.
+There have been mascots associated with the Commonwealth Games since 1970, though not officially before 1978.
 They are now an integral part of the promotion and commercial success of the Commonwealth Games.
-There is more details about the mascot for the 2010 Games (Shera) and the 2006 Mascot (Karak).
+See more details about the mascot for the 2010 Games (Shera) and the 2006 Mascot (Karak).

 - Quiz: What Australian Animal was Syd, one of the 2000 Sydney Olympic Mascots?